FrancoMelandri/Codability/CountDiv/README.md

 # CountDiv

-Compute number of integers divisible by k in range [a..b
+Compute number of integers divisible by k in range [a..b].

 Write a function: